mmucklo/DtcQueueBundle/README.md

 - Logs errors from worker
 - Command to run and debug jobs from console
 - Works with GridBundle to provide queue management
-- Well tested code: 15 tests, 74 assertions (plus 5 tests and 16 assertions more each service)

 Supports
 --------